 Board of Trustees

 The Metropolitan Community College Board of Trustees is charged with fiduciary oversight of the college district.
 The six members represent different parts (subdistricts) of the MCC service area and are elected to six-year terms.
 The current board president is Trent M. Skaggs.
-Vice president is Barbara Anne Washington.
-Other trustees are Michael Brown, McClain Bryant, Phil LeVota and Christopher Whiting.
+Vice president is Michael Brown.
+Other trustees are Cindy Adams, Henry Carner, Ellen Martin and Barbara Washington.

 - In-district per credit hour: $103